itsnoa04/notes-blog/publish/xkbcommon.md

+---
+title: xkbcommon
+excerpt: what is xkbcommon
+tags:
+---
 - XKB, short for X Keyboard
 - original keyboard handling subsystem of the [[Xorg]] server.
 - converts keyboard input from [[libinput]] ( with the help of [[The Wayland Compositor]] ) in the form of scancodes (which are different for different keyboards ) to a more meaningful and generic key "symbols"